netdata/blog/blog/2022-11-28-speedtest.md

 ![image](https://user-images.githubusercontent.com/24860547/204288389-8dfa2ce0-d236-4e92-a9ae-cb97c5233e3f.png)

-**How do I solve latency problems?**
+#### **How do I solve latency problems?**
 - If your idle latency is high, you have an overall latency problem.
-Try running speedtest on another device and if you see the same problem try restarting your router.
+Try running speedtest on another device, and, if you see the same problem try restarting your router.
 If the problem continues, consider moving your router someplace more central.
 - If your download or upload latency is high, contact your internet service provider (ISP) to see if they can help.

 ### Jitter

-Network jitter is the variance in latency between data packets.
+**Network jitter** is the variance in latency between data packets.
 Basically, if it's pretty stable from packet to packet, you have minimal jitter.
 If there are random spikes that deviate from the usual numbers you're getting, you've got some jitter.
 For many users jitter is not something that will be very noticeable, but there are certain scenarios such as interactive gaming where jitter could be very troublesome.

 Similar to latency, three distinct jitter metrics are collected.